thanhnguyen2187/cryptaa/README.md

 ## How It Works

-Cryptaa uses [Triplit](https://www.triplit.dev/) as its database.
+Cryptaa uses [Triplit](https://www.triplit.dev/) under the hood.
 Triplit runs in your browser (persisting to IndexedDB), and can be run within an independent server (persisting to SQLite) as well.

 ```mermaid